Rockies vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jorge Soler and the Miami Marlins take the field on Monday at Coors Field against Chase Anderson, who is starting for the Colorado Rockies.
-First pitch will be at 8:40 PM ET.
+Jorge Soler and the Miami Marlins will meet Charlie Blackmon and the Colorado Rockies on Tuesday at Coors Field, at 8:40 PM ET.

-Bookmakers list the Marlins as -125 moneyline favorites, while giving the underdog Rockies +105 moneyline odds.
-The total is 11.5 runs for the game (with +100 odds on the over and -120 odds on the under).
+The Marlins are the favorite in this one, at -135, while the underdog Rockies have +110 odds to upset.
+The game's over/under has been set at 11.5 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.